Abiola97/AbiolAjao/Looker Studio Reports/Fintech App User SignUp Review/Customer Aquisition Report.md

 # CUSTOMER ACQUISITION REPORT FOR FINTECH APP

 ## Aim:
-- Performance report tracker on the onboarding of 20,000+ SMEs by 30+ teams for a renown financial instution application adoption as measured by user registrations
+- Performance report tracker on the onboarding of 19,000+ SMEs by 30+ teams for a renown financial instution application adoption.
 - To futher boost financial inclusion by 20% as measured by SME engagement by applying data-driven strategies in underserved communities